 On August 23, Zedwitz passed the Elbe at Droskow (unidentified location), threatening to invest Torgau.

 On August 24, Guasco and his grenadiers made a junction with Zedwitz at Droskow.

 On August 25, the Austro-Imperial Main Army encamped at Altbelgern while Kleefeld and Stolberg took position at Belgern.

-On August 26, Kleefeld and Stolberg passed the Elbe while Luzinsky marched from Eilenburg to Bitterfeld and the Austro-Imperial Main Army encamped at Tristewitz (present-day Arzberg) and its reserve at Zwethau.
+On August 26, Kleefeld and Stolberg passed the Elbe while Luszinsky marched from Eilenburg to Bitterfeld and the Austro-Imperial Main Army encamped at Tristewitz (present-day Arzberg) and its reserve at Zwethau.

 On August 27, Hülsen changed the front of his camp to face the Elbe, his right anchored on Torgau and his left 4 km north at Repitz.
 He also sent Linden to occupy the post of Vogelgesang to prevent the crossing of the Elbe by the Austro-Imperial Army downstream from Torgau.

 On August 28, Luszinsky's Austrian Corps marched to Halle while the Austro-Imperial Main Army, seeing that the Prussians continued to defend Torgau and his magazine, repassed the Elbe near Strehla and encamped at Schildau.

 |Detailed order of battle of the Austro-Imperial army operating in Saxony in late August.